GSA/modernization/pages/report/10-appendix-e.md

 ## Introduction

-Executive Order 13800, *Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure* requires this report to “describe the legal . . . considerations . . . relevant to . . .” transitioning
-agencies to consolidated network infrastructures or shared services.
+Executive Order 13800, [*Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure*][EO13800] requires this report to “describe the legal...considerations...relevant to...” transitioning agencies to consolidated network infrastructures or shared services.
 Exec.
 Order No. 13,800, 82 FR 22391, § 1(c)(vi)(B)(2) (May 11, 2017).
 This appendix, along with the report itself, does so.
 The report